Electronic drum: Sound system

 Some electronic drum manufacturers sell electronic drum-specific combination amplifiers, which contain a power amplifier and one or more speakers in a wooden, wedge-shaped cabinet.
 The wedge shape is designed so that the speaker is directed at a seated drummer, much like a vocalist's monitor speaker will often be wedge-shaped.
 Some electronic drummers use keyboard amplifiers or PA systems (both of which are full-range systems).
 For individual practice, headphones can be connected to the drum module's headphone jack.

 Other gear

-A bass drum pedal may be needed in some kits.
-As well, some electronic cymbals can be mounted on regular cymbal stands.
-Drummers also use accessories, such as a drum throne, which is a small padded stool.
+A bass drum pedal may be needed in some kits with a separate bass drum pad, whereas other cheaper kits may simply have a pedal with a trigger inside, and no bass drum pad.
+Additionally, some electronic cymbals, especially the hi-hats, can be mounted on regular cymbal stands.
+Drummers also use accessories, such as a drum throne and drum sticks.

 Variations

 Table-top electronic drum

 A table-top electronic drum (or portable electronic drum) is an electronic drum that has all of its pads (except foot pedals) and the electronic sound module combined in a single table-top unit.
 It may have a small amplifier and small loudspeakers incorporated so that it can be used at jam sessions without plugging into a PA system.
 The sound generation is generally simpler (single-layered samples) when compared to more expensive, full-size electronic kits.
 Also, the feel when playing a table-top drum/pad is very different from using a full-size electronic kit or an acoustic kit.
 The advantages of table-top drums are their portability and the relatively lower price.

 Some acoustic drummers use a table-top electronic drum as their first foray into electronic drumming, since purchasing a single table-top unit and setting it up alongside an acoustic drum kit is much cheaper and simpler than fitting an entire acoustic kit with sensors and connecting them to a "drum brain" module.
 With a table-top drum mounted on a stand, a drummer who has an otherwise acoustic drum kit could add different drum and percussion sounds to her playing, such as synthesized drum sounds, or samples of a percussion instrument that would otherwise be impractical to have onstage (e.g., a large gong).